stardog-union/stardog-blog/drafts/2017-starman.md

 3. A Stardog license.
 If you are just kicking the tires you can get a free trial license [here](http://stardog.com/#download).

-Once those are in place simply download (available soon!) the Starman executable that matches your operating system and run it.
+Once those are in place simply download (available soon!) the Graviton executable that matches your operating system and run it.
 A sample session is below:

 ```